 View trigger metadata

-You can perform any of the following operations to obtain the metadata of a trigger:
+You can perform the following operations to view the metadata related to triggers:

 Query the

 SHOW CREATE TRIGGERstatement.
-For more information, see SHOW CREATE TRIGGER.Use the
+For more information, see SHOW CREATE TRIGGER.Execute the

 SHOW TRIGGERSstatement.
 For more information, see SHOW TRIGGERS.